 - In a large bowl, combine the butter, brown sugar, molasses, eggs and gingerroot.
 Combine the flour, ground ginger, baking powder, cinnamon, baking soda, salt and cloves; add to the molasses mixture alternately with water, beating just until combined.

-- Pour into a greased 13-in. x 9-in. baking pan.
-Bake at 350° for 25-30 minutes or until a toothpick inserted near the center of cake comes out clean.
+- Pour into a greased 13x9-in. baking pan.
+Bake at 350° for 25-30 minutes or until a toothpick inserted in the center of cake comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack to cool completely.

 - In a medium saucepan, combine the cream, butter and corn syrup; bring to a simmer over medium heat.
 Remove from the heat.
 Stir in chocolate and vanilla until smooth.
 Let stand until cool but still pourable, about 20 minutes.